 Some of the project achievements include:

 - Implementation of critical interventions related to public finance management (PFM) in line with the Government of Nepal’s priority in strengthening the framework to improve overall governance, optimise outputs from public resources, and ensure inclusive, broad-based and sustainable development.
+These include:

 - Four policy briefs on education, health, revenue mobilisation and expenditure allocations that provide a summary of expenditures proposed in the most recent budget and examine trends through time, allocations to different levels of governments, major expenditure headings, and the functioning allocation of the budget, particularly from both the equity and gender lenses.